zotil/torbox-control/torcontrol-go/README.md

 ### **Overview**

-The `TorControl` Go implementation provides a library to interact with the Tor control port, enabling control and monitoring of circuits, streams, nodes, and configurations.
+The `TorControl` Go implementation provides a library to interact with the Tor control port, enabling control and monitoring of circuits, nodes, and configurations.
 It is designed for developers building custom applications with Tor integration.

 This library supports:
 - Circuit management